space-concordia-robotics/robotics-prototype/README.md

 - Test files should be named `modulename_test.py` (note the `_test` appearing as a suffix, not prefix) with the class inside named `TestModuleName` (here `Test` needs to be a prefix, blame `pytest` for that).
 This class should encapsulate the methods that test various functionality or states named `test_<functionality_or_state>(self)` (same for functions).
 Note that these guidelines will ensure that your tests will be recognized by [`pytest`'s test discovery](https://docs.pytest.org/en/latest/goodpractices.html#test-discovery).

 #### Atom (tested on ubuntu 16.04, Windows 7)
-If you're using atom-editor setting up should be fairly easy.
+If you're using Atom, setting up should be fairly easy.

 ##### Windows
 **NOTE:** It is assumed you have already set up virtualenv along with having installed all the pip dependencies, and the atom text editor itself.